While much of the population is staying home in recent months, businesses are adapting in new ways to connect with and serve their customers.

 Lemon Laine, a U.S. based brick-and-mortar beauty retailer added a text-to-order operation after shuttering its physical locations.
 With over 400 SKUs and 20 product lines, owner Laura Lemon said it was crucial to keep her knowledgeable employees on staff.

-Now customers can text to order their favorite products and chat with employees for recommendations by phone.
+Now customers can text to order their favourite products and chat with employees for recommendations by phone.
 Once an order is confirmed, customers are sent an invoice, and orders are shipped for a flat fee, fulfilled by staff in Lemon Laine’s retail shops.

 Using this time to reach out to your local (and virtual) community is a great way to get involved and stay in touch with your customers.
 A few of our favourite ideas: